andrewbolt9000/portfolio/README.md

 # portfolio

 # Fretboard Calculator: Scales
-[i]"Fretboard Calculator: Scales" is now closed source since it will be soon be released on Steam.  [/i]
+_"Fretboard Calculator: Scales" is now closed source since it will be soon be released on Steam._

-[b]Fretboard Calculator: Scales[/b] is a desktop application for learning how to play any musical scale on the guitar.
+**Fretboard Calculator: Scales** is a desktop application for learning how to play any musical scale on the guitar.
 It also allows the user to instantly search for every scale containing a given set of notes.

 ![image info](readme_images/demo_v2_3.gif)